-TBB has created the TBB Impact Pathway for Climate Change Risks and Opportunities based on the BCBS financial risks from climate risk drivers in order to monitor the transmission channels of climate-related risks and opportunities to TBB's risks and businesses.
+TBB has created the TBB Impact Pathway for Climate Change Risks and Opportunities based on the BCBS financial risks from climate risk drivers1 in order to monitor the transmission channels of climate-related risks and opportunities to TBB's risks and businesses.
 Meanwhile, in order to monitor the impact of climate change on TBB, the Risk Management Department has studied the Sixth Assessment Report (AR6) by the Intergovernmental Panel on Climate Change (IPCC) and the World Energy Outlook (WEO) and simulated climate issues under different climate scenarios.
-In addition, the economic and social impacts are also taken into consideration, and the risk and opportunity assessment matrix is used to assess the impacts on microeconomic and macroeconomic activities according to the type and characteristics of different climate issues.
+In addition, the economic and social impacts are also taken into consideration, and the risk and opportunity assessment matrix is used to assess the impacts of different climate issues.
 Correlations with existing traditional risks are established to assess climate-related risk and opportunity issues.
 Details of climate scenarios can be found in 2.2 Scenario Analysis.